cyrillegin/code-assess/Readme.md

 #### Sonarwhal
 Website: https://sonarwhal.com/
 Writing a config: https://sonarwhal.com/docs/user-guide/concepts/rules/
-*Note: Within the config file, a uri parameter is required.
-This uri needs to point to the entrypoint of your website.
+*Note: Within the config file, a uri array is required.
+Each element of the uri is a different 'site' that will be checked by sonarwhal.
 Example:
 `{
   "sonarwhal": {
     "run": true,
-    "uri": "localhost:5000"
+    "uri":["localhost:5000", "localhost:8000"]
   }
 }`